ledtorch/deejiar/README.md

-# Deejair
+# Deejiar
-Deejair is designed to help users easily find stores and locations using a map-based interface.
+Deejiar is a connection-driven map designed to help travelers explore places through the comments from their friends or influencers, instead of aimlessly searching.
 The platform is comprised of three main components and a data directory, each tailored to enhance user and administrative experiences:

 ## App
 > Vue 3.4 and Vite 5.2